rozgaw/PipelineProject/README.md

 Download the SRA files from terminal:

-wget -i SRA_File_Links
+"wget -i SRA_File_Links"

-For this example, SRA_File_Links.txt contains the following with a newline after each url (see SRA_File_Links for correct formatting):
+For this example, "SRA_File_Links.txt" contains the following with a newline after each url (see SRA_File_Links for correct formatting):

 https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660030/SRR5660030
 https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660033/SRR5660033